Import the numpy library

 Overview of lesson

-Most of the power of Python comes from its rich ecosystem of libraries.
-Instead of writing everything from scratch, you can install and import packages that handle tasks like reading csv files, working with biological sequences, or creating complex plots.
-The open source community has developed a vast array of libraries to support various domains and use cases.
-In this way, you do not have to reinvent the wheel every time you need to perform a common task.
-In this lesson, you will learn how to install, load, and explore libraries so you can tap into this broader ecosystem for your own work.
+Much of the power and appeal of Python comes from its rich ecosystem of libraries.
+Instead of writing everything from scratch, you can install and import packages that handle tasks like reading CSV files, working with biological sequences or creating complex plots.
+The open-source community has developed a vast array of libraries to support various domains and use cases.
+You do not have to reinvent the wheel every time you need to perform a common task.
+In this lesson, you will learn how to install, load and explore libraries so you can tap into this broader ecosystem for your own work.

 Libaries in Python

-Libraries are collections of Python functions, data, and compiled code in a well-defined format, created to add specific functionality.
-Just as we created our own functions in the previous lesson, other users have created functions that they have shared with the community in the form of libraries.
-These packages can be installed and loaded into your Python environment to use the functions that they contain.
+Libraries are collections of Python functions, data and compiled code in a well-defined format, created to add specific functionality.
+Just as we created our own functions in the previous lesson, other users have created packages of functions they have shared with the community in the form of libraries.
+These packages can be installed and loaded into your Python environment so you can use the functions that they contain.

 There are a set of standard (or base) packages which are considered part of the Python source code and automatically available as part of your Python installation.
-Base packages contain the basic functions that allow Python to work, and enable standard statistical and graphical functions on datasets; for example, all of the functions that we have been using so far in our examples.
+Base packages contain the basic functions that allow Python to work and enable standard statistical and graphical functions on datasets.
+For example, all of the functions that we have been using so far in our examples are basic functions.

-The directories in Python where the packages are stored are called the libraries.
-The terms package and library are sometimes used synonymously and there has been discussion amongst the community to resolve this.
+Libraries are directories where packages for Python are stored.
+Note that the terms package and library are sometimes used interchangably and there has been some discussion amongst the community to resolve this.

 Channels for Python Libraries

 There are many different channels for Python libraries.
 You can think of these as different places where Python libraries are stored and can be accessed from.
-Some of the most common channels include:
+Some of the most commonly used channels include:

 | channel | description |